 The Index can be an even better tool when you can sort or organize it in the way that works best for you.
 Email us via the contact form to request either of two versions, one for MAC users and one that works for those using PC programs.
 You will be able to help the student search for monologues by Estimated Run Time, by Title, by Character Age Range, or any of the other categories.

-Below you will find a list of Anchor Standards that The Monologue Method meets.
-A separate will follow, providing details on the anchor standards that are represented in each individual Bridge (lesson or starting activity).
+We are working on a list of Anchor Standards that The Monologue Method meets.
 If you would like a list based on your specific state, please email or call us so we can better understand your needs.

 Curriculum links --- TO BE UPDATED SOON- Please check back